galanakis/GPG-Install-from-Source/README.md

-# GPG-Install-from-Source
-A script to download and compile GNUPG from source
+# Script to download and compile GNUPG from source

+This script allows you install gpg locally in your home directory.

+It is useful in case you don't want to use a packaging system or you need a newer version.

+Simply run

+  `sh gpg_install.sh`

+Everything is installed at

+	`$HOME/.gnupg/system`

+You may want to add

+	`$HOME/.gnupg/system/bin`

+to the path or create an alias

+	`alias gpg=$HOME/.gnupg/system/bin/gpg`

+The script is a bit basic and compiles gpg with the minimum feature set.
+If there is interest I may update it.

+I was tested on MacOS.